ClickHouse/adsb.exposed/README.md

 [![Denver airport](pictures/denver.png)](https://adsb.exposed/?zoom=12&lat=40.7168&lng=285.9893&query=e18e8c8d6a1db73c63953798ad8919a9)

-If we zoom to a single airport, we can see where the planes are parked, and even color them by a manifacturer or an airline:
+If we zoom into a single airport, we can see where the planes are parked and even color them by a manufacturer or an airline:

 ### [Denver airport:](https://adsb.exposed/?zoom=15&lat=39.8592&lng=255.3276&query=b4659aba93f0e495ef2aa837ee793874)
 [![Denver airport](pictures/parking_denver.png)](https://adsb.exposed/?zoom=12&lat=40.7168&lng=285.9893&query=e18e8c8d6a1db73c63953798ad8919a9)